-On November 7, 2019 in connection with the 2019 Private Placement, the Company, HealthQuest, Aperture Venture Partners and its related investment entities ("Aperture Entities"), the EW Entities, SEDCO, and certain executives of the Company entered into a Registration Rights Agreement.
+On November 7, 2019 in connection with the 2019 Private Placement, the Company, HealthQuest, Aperture Venture Partners and its related investment entities ("Aperture Entities"), the EW Entities, SEDCO, and certain executives of the Company entered into a registration rights agreement.
 The registration rights agreement provides, among other things, that certain holders of the Company's capital stock have certain rights relating to the registration of shares of such capital stock.

-On November 7, 2019 in connection with the Convertible Notes Private Placement, the Company, HealthQuest, the Aperture Entities, the EW Entities, Longitude Capital Management, and Fred Moll, M.D. entered into a Registration Rights Agreement.
-The Registration Rights Agreement provides, among other things, that certain holders of the Company's capital stock have certain rights relating to the registration of shares of such capital stock.
+On November 7, 2019 in connection with the convertible notes, the Company, HealthQuest, the Aperture Entities, the EW Entities, Longitude Capital Management, and Fred Moll, M.D. entered into a registration rights agreement.
+The registration rights agreement provides, among other things, that certain holders of the Company's capital stock have certain rights relating to the registration of shares of such capital stock.

-On March 18, 2020, in connection with the 2020 Private Placement, the Company, HealthQuest, the EW Entities, and SEDCO entered into a Registration Rights Agreement.
+On March 18, 2020, in connection with the 2020 Private Placement, the Company, HealthQuest, the EW Entities, and SEDCO entered into a registration rights agreement.
 The registration rights agreement provides, among other things, that certain holders of the Company's capital stock have certain rights relating to the registration of shares of such capital stock.